50th Guards Rifle Division: Operation Uranus

 When the actual offensive began on November 19, the division had a strength of about 8,800 personnel, of which about 6,500 were infantry and sappers.
 It was stationed on the left flank of the army, between the 119th Rifle Division and the 21st Army.
 All three rifle regiments were deployed in the first echelon in numerical order from left to right.
 It was supported by 74 tanks of the 216th Tank Brigade as well as the 510th Tank Battalion; the plan was to create a breach that the 26th Tank Corps could pass through.

 The attack began between 0848 and 0850 hours Moscow time.
-During the first hour the division overcame the Romanian first defensive positions with relative ease.
-The combined infantry and armor attack seized the ridge line between Kalmykovskii and Verkhne Fomikhinskii and tore a gaping hole through the defenses of 5th Romanian and captured Hill 223 by 1100 hours, forcing the Romanian division to withdraw the remnants of its left wing to new positions to the southwest.
-Now the Romanian resistance became stiffer as the 50th and 47th Guards and the 119th Divisions reached their second defensive position, while the 14th Guards was stalled even farther back.
-It was becoming apparent to the commander of 5th Tank, Lt.
-Gen. P. L. Romanenko, that the artillery preparation had not been as effective as planned.
-Accordingly he decided that if the offensive was to succeed he would have to commit his 1st and 26th Tank Corps.
+During the first hour, the division overcame the Romanian first defensive positions with relative ease.
+The combined infantry and armor attack seized the ridge line between Kalmykovskii and Verkhne Fomikhinskii, tore a gaping hole through the defenses of 5th Romanian, and captured Hill 223 by 1100 hours, forcing the Romanian division to withdraw the remnants of its left wing to new positions to the southwest.
+Now the Romanian resistance became stiffer, as the 50th and 47th Guards and the 119th Divisions reached their second defensive position, while the 14th Guards was stalled even farther back.
+It was becoming apparent to the commander of the 5th Tank Army, Lt.
+Gen. P.L.
+Romanenko, that the artillery preparation had not been as effective as planned.
+Accordingly, he decided that if the offensive was to succeed, he would have to commit his 1st and 26th Tank Corps.

 These corps stepped off at 1400 hours, west of the 50th Guards' sector, and effectively obliterated two regiments of the Romanian 14th Infantry Division.
 Meanwhile, the 216th and 19th Tank Brigades supported the division in its struggle to seize Hills 217 and 223 in a fight that lasted until 1800 hours.
-Thereafter the 216th and the 406th Rifle Regiment wheeled eastward and were involved in fighting in the Tsaritsa River valley by the day's end.
-The remainder of the division, with 19th Tanks, advanced to positions east of Hill 208, 5–7 km southeast of Klinovoi, where it faced the remnants of 14th Romanian's right-wing regiment which was now supported by a handful of tanks from the 1st Romanian Armored Division.
+Thereafter, the 216th and the 406th Rifle Regiment wheeled eastward and were involved in fighting in the Tsaritsa River valley by the day's end.
+The remainder of the division, with 19th Tanks, advanced to positions east of Hill 208, 5–7 km southeast of Klinovoi, where it faced the remnants of the 14th Romanian's right-wing regiment, which was now supported by a handful of tanks from the 1st Romanian Armored Division.